First law of thermodynamics: Various statements of the law for closed systems

 The law is of great importance and generality and is consequently thought of from several points of view.
 Most careful textbook statements of the law express it for closed systems.
 It is stated in several ways, sometimes even by the same author.

 For the thermodynamics of closed systems, the distinction between transfers of energy as work and as heat is central and is within the scope of the present article.
 For the thermodynamics of open systems, such a distinction is beyond the scope of the present article, but some limited comments are made on it in the section below headed 'First law of thermodynamics for open systems'.

 There are two main ways of stating a law of thermodynamics, physically or mathematically.
 They should be logically coherent and consistent with one another.

 An example of a physical statement is that of Planck (1897/1903):

-It is in no way possible, either by mechanical, thermal, chemical, or other devices, to obtain perpetual motion, i.e. it is impossible to construct an engine which will work in a cycle and produce continuous work, or kinetic energy, from nothing.

 This physical statement is restricted neither to closed systems nor to systems with states that are strictly defined only for thermodynamic equilibrium; it has meaning also for open systems and for systems with states that are not in thermodynamic equilibrium.

 An example of a mathematical statement is that of Crawford (1963):